grafana/metrictank/GOVERNANCE.md

 ### Pull requests

 A pull request which proposes changes aligned with an approved technical decision does not require consensus.
-If a team member explicity objects to the changes a vote may be called.
+If a team member explicitly objects to the changes a vote may be called.

 ### Governance changes